-I tried pretending to be annoyed, but couldn't stop myself from giggling.
+I tried pretending to be annoyed, but couldn't stop myself from smiling.

 "Mmmm," I said dreamily, "That'd be nice..."

 We continued going to GLYG meetings two or three times a month and occasionally went to a gay pub, usually The Castle, but the cute guys I saw were taken, or too egocentric, or just didn't fancy me.
-If they did talk to me we often just didn't get on.
-A few guys became our friends or at least acqaintances, but there were no romantic possibilities.
-Occasionally Steve pointed out someone he thought I might find cute, but his taste in guys was so terrible that it was just as well he wasnt gay!
+If they did talk to me we often just didn't get on, and although a few guys became our friends or at least acquaintances, there were no romantic possibilities.
+Occasionally Steve pointed out someone he thought I might find cute, but his taste in guys was so terrible that it was just as well he wasn't gay.
 Fortunately, having seen his last girlfriend, it seemed his taste in girls was much better.
-Anyway, I thought to myself, if Steve is going to wait till he gets to university before looking for a girlriend, maybe I can wait till I get to university before finding a boyfriend.
+Anyway, I thought to myself, if Steve is going to wait until he gets to university before looking for a girlfriend, maybe I can wait until I get to university before finding a boyfriend.

-As soon as I heard her shout I froze and was overcome by a mixture of fear and anger - it was the voice of the girl who had been encouraging and inciting my attackers.
+As soon as I heard her shout I froze and was overcome by a mixture of fear and anger.
+It was the voice of the girl who had been encouraging and inciting my attackers.
 I couldn't move or speak, or even have a coherent thought until she and her companions turned the corner and moved out of sight.
-Then I found I was shaking and suddenly I felt very nauseous.
-I staggered over to the line of bushes that were planted along the walls all round the courtyard, and I heaved out the contents of my stomach.
+Then I found I was shaking, and suddenly I felt very nauseous, so I staggered over to the line of bushes that were planted along the walls all round the courtyard, and I heaved out the contents of my stomach.
 My knees felt so weak that the only way I could remain standing was to prop myself up on both arms, leaning against the wall.

 Eventually I regained enough control to go and meet Steve, who was waiting patiently by the main entrance to the science block.
-As I approached, he could see I wasn't feeling well, and looking very concerned, he asked me what was wrong.
+As I approached he could see I wasn't feeling well, and looking very concerned, he asked me what was wrong.
 I just told him I'd been sick, possibly with some sort of food poisoning.
 What else could I say?
 'Your ex-girlfriend was partly responsible for me being beaten up'?
 That wouldn't do any good and would probably only hurt Steve.
-Apart from recognising the voice, there was no other evidence of her guilt, and could I be totally sure it was her and not just someone who sounded like her?
-After all, during the beating I was so terified and in so much pain that I couldn't be one-hundred-percent certain.
+Also, apart from recognising the voice, there was no other evidence of her guilt, so how could I be totally sure it was her and not just someone who sounded like her?
+After all, during the beating I was so terrified and in so much pain that I couldn't be one-hundred-percent certain.

-So until now I've never told anyone about my experience of hearing her voice that day.
-Whenever I saw her after that I'd feel the same anger and fear, but I kept as far away from her as possible and gradually those feelings faded.
+So I didn't tell anyone about my experience of hearing her voice that day.
+Whenever I saw her after that, I'd feel the same anger and fear, but I kept as far away from her as possible and gradually those feelings faded.
 Now when I see her I just feel very uncomfortable and keep my distance from her.

 One Wednesday toward the end of October, Steve and I were at a meeting of the GLYG when I saw a boy about my age slip quietly into the meeting room and hide himself away in the far corner.
 There was something about him that caught my attention, but I couldn't say what it was.
 From that distance, there was no particular feature which stood out, but the overall impression I got was very pleasing.
-He was about my height but with a slightly heavier build, which was good because I think I'm too thin.
-His medium-brown hair was cut quite short and from that distance I couldn't see the colour of his eyes.
+His medium-brown hair was cut quite short, and he was about my height but with a slightly heavier build, which was good because I think I'm too thin.

 "You think he's cute then?"
 Steve asked as soon the social part of the meeting started.